printernet/YoutubeDL/README.md

 You can pass it multiple playlists

-It will download each playlist concurrently.
+It will download each playlist consecutively.

-It will download all the songs on a playlist at once.
+It will download all the songs on a playlist at concurrently.
 (TODO: Fix this)

 TODO:
 - Download throttling / limiting (still downloads all)